EU regulators fine Goldman Sachs, Prysmian for cable cartel

 "Part of this plan was to allocate important high voltage power cable projects in the European Economic Area (EEA), including large infrastructure and renewable energy projects such as offshore wind farms," the Commission said.

-Danish company NKT Holding, which had a 3.9 million euro fine, said it would challenge the decision in court.
+Danish company NKT Holding (NKT.CO), which had a 3.9 million euro fine, said it would challenge the decision in court.

 "We do not believe that there is evidence in the Commission's allegations.
 We have not in any way been involved in any form of cartels.
 Therefore, we disagree with the decision and we will appeal," NKT Chief Executive Michael Lyng told Reuters.

-Other penalized companies were South Korean firm Taihan Electric Wire, Mitsubishi Cable Industries, Sumitomo Electric Industries and Hitachi Metals Ltd. Sumitomo and Hitachi were J-Power Systems' previous owners.
+Other penalised companies were South Korean firm Taihan Electric Wire (001440.KS), Mitsubishi Cable Industries MTCBL.UL, Sumitomo Electric Industries (5802.T) and Hitachi Metals Ltd (5486.T).
+Sumitomo and Hitachi were J-Power Systems' previous owners.

 Authorities in Japan, South Korea and Australia have already levied million-dollar fines against cable companies for anti-competitive practices, and the United States Department of Justice is also investigating the industry.